H. L. Dattu: Early life and education

-Handyala Lakshminarayanaswamy Dattu was born in Chikkapattanagere village in Chikmagalur district of Mysore State (present-day Karnataka).
+Dattu was born in Chikkapattanagere village in Chikmagalur district of Mysore State (present-day Karnataka).
 His father H L Narayanaswamy was an English teacher.
 He completed his early education in Kadur, Tarikere, and Birur, before moving to Bengaluru where he completed his Bachelor of Laws.

 Career

 As a lawyer

 Dattu was enrolled as an advocate at the bar on 23 October 1975.
 He practised at Bengaluru in civil, criminal, constitutional, and taxation matters.
 He appeared as government counsel in the Karnataka High court for the sales tax department from 1983 to 1990, government advocate from 1990 to 1993, standing counsel for the income tax department from 1992 to 1993, and a senior standing counsel for the Income Tax department from 1993 to 1995.

 As a judge

 Dattu was appointed a judge of the Karnataka High Court on 18 December 1995.
 Thereafter, on 12 February 2007; he was elevated as Chief Justice of the Chhattisgarh High Court.
 On 18 May 2007, he was transferred to head the Kerala High Court.
-On 5 September 2014, the President of India had appointed Dattu as the next Chief Justice of India, on the recommendation of CJI Rajendra Mal Lodha.
+On 5 September 2014, the President of India appointed Dattu as the next Chief Justice of India, on the recommendation of CJI Rajendra Mal Lodha.
 On 28 September 2014, he was sworn in as the 42nd Chief Justice of India.
-He held the post for a little over a year until his retirement on 2 December 2015, on turning 65 years of age – one of the longest tenures for a CJI in recent years.
+He held the post for a little over a year until his retirement on 2 December 2015, on turning 65 years of age – one of the longer tenures for a CJI in recent years.

+Over the course of his tenure on the Supreme Court, Dattu authored 117 judgments.

-In February 2014, Dattu was nominated by then CJI P Sathasivam as the CJI's nominee to the five-membered panel to appoint the Lokpal.
-He is the visitor of Hidayatullah National Law University, Raipur.
+In February 2014, Dattu was nominated by then CJI P Sathasivam as the CJI's nominee to the five-member panel to appoint the Lokpal.
+He is a visitor of Hidayatullah National Law University, Raipur.

-In February 2016, Dattu began serving as the chairperson of the National Human Rights Commission of India.
+In February 2016, Dattu began serving as the chairperson of the National Human Rights Commission of India and where he served till 2 December 2020.